jhagdu/flutter_assets_app/README.md

 Code for Flutter App which contains Audios, Videos and Images from Internet and Local Assets

 # Pre-requisite :-
-Your Should be Device Connected to run this app
+Your Device Should be Connected to internet run this app

 # To use this :-
 Open Terminal/CMD and run command "flutter create asset_app"